 For this, accidents are not reported to maintain a ‘false clean reputation’.
 But in the true sense, this action does more harm to the organization.

 However, when you look at the reasons for not reporting an accident or incident, you’ll know that it does no one any good.

 And for the best part of reporting incidents, it’ll necessitate the investigation to start.
 And so, it gives more room for lessons to be learnt and for the management to put in measures to prevent any recurrence.

 But in all, here are some reasons why an accident investigation is very important in the workplace.

 1. To locate the accident and incident cause.

 An accident causes will have a root cause and an immediate cause.

-Those immediate causes are unsafe acts from a worker or the unsafe conditions in the work environment.
+Those immediate causes are unsafe acts by a worker or unsafe conditions in the work environment.

 The root cause is mostly about what the employer didn’t do right or what they failed to do.